jgesc/AVR-AM2320-Single-Wire/README.md

 * The second two bytes contain the temperature (also in Big Endian)
 * The last byte contains the CRC

+This has been tested with an ATtiny85, but should work with any other AVR microcontroller that allows 8MHz clock speed.

 ## Function overview
 ### init()
 Called at the beginning of your program.
 It sets the CPU clock at 8MHz (required by the speed the sensor sends the data), sets the pull-up resistor on the PB3 pin an sets it into input mode, and enables edge interrupt for this pin.